Personal relationships of Michael Jackson: Divorce

 Presley filed for divorce in early 1996, citing "irreconcilable differences" and noting their date of separation as December 10, 1995, shortly after the incident in the hospital.
 The divorce was finalized on August 20, 1996.
 As part of the settlement, Presley received 10% of the royalties from HIStory: Past, Present and Future, Book I, the album that contained the song "You Are Not Alone", whose music video featured a semi-nude Presley and Jackson frolicking against an ethereal backdrop.
 As she did not sign a confidentiality agreement, a further clause stated that Presley could write a tell-all book about her time with Jackson.
 At the time, "The Princess of Rock 'n' Roll" revealed that she had no wish to write a memoir; the singer still had respect for Jackson and did not want to speak critically of him.
 Presley also wanted to preserve her own dignity and keep their life together private.

 The divorce proved difficult for Jackson, who spent several weeks lamenting his loss.
 Presley was the first person with whom he had connected on such a high level.
 She had supported him as he faced allegations and became dependent on pain medication.
-It was also the first time that the pop singer had had a sexual chemistry with another.
+It was also the first time that the pop singer had a sexual chemistry with another person.
 Presley was able to make him open up and express himself through their physically intimate moments together.
-At the time, Jackson was afraid there would never be another who made him feel the way his ex-wife had.
-He eventually realized he had to move on; he had a world tour coming up and music to work on.
+At the time, Jackson was afraid there would never be another woman who made him feel the way his ex-wife had.
+He eventually realized he had to move on; he had a world tour to prepare for and new music to work on.
 Jackson also knew that Presley would never make him a father, which he longed to be.